preetibp202/Preetibp202/README.md

 - 👨‍💻 Connect with me at: [www.linkedin.com/in/preetipatil2026](www.linkedin.com/in/preetipatil2026)

-- 💬 A **I'm a Java-full-stack developer focused on buliding and learning every single day**
+- 💬  **I'm a Java-full-stack developer focused on buliding and learning every single day**

 - 📫  to reach me **preetipatil559@gmail.com**